Artea-Station/Artea-Station-Server/README.md

 Space Station 13 is a paranoia-laden round-based roleplaying game set against the backdrop of a nonsensical, metal death trap masquerading as a space station, with charming spritework designed to represent the sci-fi setting and its dangerous undertones.
 Have fun, and survive!

-**Note**: Nosha Industries is less focused on the metal deathtrap part, and is more geared towards HRP with a mostly relaxed environment, unless a player makes the environment less safe, or the round rolls a high chaos value, and players approve it.
+**Note**: Artea Station is less focused on the metal deathtrap part, and is more geared towards HRP with a mostly relaxed environment, unless a player makes the environment less safe, or the round rolls a high chaos value, and players approve it.

 ## Important Note - TEST YOUR PULL REQUESTS